JDillon522/PHP-CodeIgniter-Address-Book/README.md

 A simple address book.

-I will have the following functionality:
+It has the following functionality:
 - Users can create an account and identify with an organization
 - Users can search other organizations and users
 - If user can edit organization info if user belongs to organization